 Reggae’s living legend Ziggy Marley, musician, and son of Bob Marley, is coming to Milwaukee Oct 4, 2016 to perform at The Pabst Theater.
 With sixteen total albums, seven Grammy awards, an Emmy, a children’s book, a monthly show, and running his own organic hemp products to name just a few, he somehow had time for a ten-minute interview.

-He spoke on behalf of his sixth studio album Ziggy Marley which released in May.
+He spoke on behalf of his sixth studio album Ziggy Marley which released in May this past year.
 While touring, he continues to spread the message of love and peace through his thick Jamaican accent.

 -Ziggy Marley: People issues and bringing people together.
 Marijuana issues.
 The idea of un-demonizing the plant and using the natural resource of it and the benefits.
 Also, human kindness, sadness, and different elements.